Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 $ echo 'nav { background-color: #C0D8DF; }' >> assets/site.css
 ```

-Then she sees Bob's email, and decides to pull his changes before she commits
-her own.
-(If she had already committed her change, she would have a different
-problem, which we'll discuss in the next unit.)
+Then Alice sees Bob's email, and decides to pull his changes before she commits her own.
+(If she had already committed her change, she would have a different problem, which we discuss in the next unit.)
+She types:

 ```
 $ git pull